Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL Intro.md

 These notations operate at a high level of abstraction, aiming to enable a rough evaluation of an algorithm in terms of performance while concealing the precise details.
 They treat fundamental and trivial operations, such as assignment statements, additions, and subtractions, as atomic and constant operations that consistently consume the same amount of time, even though, in reality, the execution time of these operations may vary.
 This is since they are relatively insignificant compared to more complex code structures that can have a greater influence, such as loops, functions, and classes. allowing us to focus on grasping the bigger picture rather than dwelling on elementary operations that have a negligible impact.
 Asymptotic notations will remind us of 3 important states that every programmer must take into considertaionn when they attempt to see how well their alogirthm is doing.
 This includes Big-O, Big-Theta, and Big-Omega.
 Let's take a look and analyze each of them in more depth.
 </p>

+In general, the running time of an algorithm or data structure method increases with the input size, although it may also vary for different inputs of the same size. the running time is affected by the hardware environment such as: processor, clock rate, memory, disk, etc... and the software environment such as: the operating system, programming language, compiler, interpreter, etc... in which the algorithm is implemented, compiled, and executed.
+Nevertheless, in spite of the possible variations that come from different environmental factors, we would like to focus on the relationship between the running time of an algorithm and the size of its input.
+We are interested in characterizing an algorithm’s running time as a function of the input size.
+But what is the proper way of measuring it?

+We use asymptotic notations and Big-O because:
+• Takes into account all possible inputs.
+• Allows us to evaluate the relative efficiency of any two algorithms in a way that is independent from the hardware and software environment.
+• Can be performed by studying a high-level description of the algorithm without actually implementing it or running experiments on it

+As noted above, experimental analysis is valuable, but it has its limitations.
+If we wish to analyze a particular algorithm without performing experiments on its running time, we can perform an analysis directly on the high-level pseudo-code instead.
+We define a set of primitive operations such as the following:
+• Assigning a value to a variable
+• Calling a function
+• Performing an arithmetic operation (for example, adding two numbers)
+• Comparing two numbers
+• Indexing into an array
+• Following an object reference
+• Returning from a function

+A primitive operation corresponds to a low-level instruction with an execution time that is constant.
+Instead of trying to determine the specific execution time of each primitive operation, we simply disregard the individual and meannigless little differerences in time of each simple operation and instead use them as a counting measurment of  how many primitive operations are executed, and use this number t as a measure of the running time of the algorithm.
+This brings to a fundementally important conclusion:

+The implicit assumption in this approach is that the running times of different primitive operations is fairly similar.

+If all simple operations are the same and be considered as equal, then the piece of code that has the most effect on our programs performance is going the be the piece that performs the heaviset amount of primitive operations.
+Like a game where if you have gold bars to collect the winner will be the one with the most gold bars.

+An average-case analysis usually requires that we calculate expected running times based on a given input distribution, which usually involves sophisticated probability theory.
+Therefore, for the remainder of this book, unless we specify otherwise, we characterize running times in terms of the worst case, as a function of the input size, n, of the algorithm.

+Worst-case analysis is much easier than average-case analysis, as it requires only the ability to identify the worst-case input, which is often simple.
+Also, this approach typically leads to better algorithms.
+Making the standard of success for an algorithm to perform well in the worst case necessarily requires that it does well on every input.
+That is, designing for the worst case leads to stronger algorithmic “muscles,” much like a track star who always practices by running up an incline.

+Suppose two algorithms solving the same problem are available: an algorithm A, which has a running time of O(n), and an algorithm B, which has a running time of O(n
+2
+).
+Which algorithm is better?
+We know that n is O(n
+2
+), which implies that
+algorithm A is asymptotically better than algorithm B, although for a small value of n, B may have a lower running time than A.
+We can use the big-Oh notation to order classes of functions by asymptotic growth rate.

+A few words of caution about asymptotic notation are in order at this point.
+First, note that the use of the big-Oh and related notations can be somewhat misleading should the constant factors they “hide” be very large.
+For example, while it is true that the function 10100n is O(n), if this is the running time of an algorithm being compared to one whose running time is 10nlog n, we prefer the O(nlogn) time algorithm, even though the linear-time algorithm is asymptotically faster.
+This preference is because the constant factor, 10100, which is called “one googol,” is believed by many astronomers to be an upper bound on the number of atoms in the observable universe.
+So we are unlikely to ever have a real-world problem that has this number as its input size.
+Thus, even when using the big-Oh notation, we should at least be somewhat mindful of the constant factors and lower order terms we are “hiding.”

 <br>
 <br>